emmabritton/simple-game-utils/README.md

 ### serde

-Adds serialization for some structs
+Adds serialization for some structs and enums